 The definition of a 'client' may also be circumscribed by the definition of 'assistance'.
 What is included as 'assistance' may depend on what activities are considered significant enough to warrant separate recording and reporting of the nature and/or amount of the assistance provided to a person.
 For example, an agency worker answering a telephone call from an anonymous member of the public seeking some basic information (e.g. a phone number for someone) would not usually consider that this interaction constituted assistance of sufficient significance to warrant recording that person as a 'client'.

 Furthermore, what constitutes 'assistance' may be influenced by the type of assistance the agency was established to provide.
 In the above example, the agency in question was funded specifically to provide telephone advice, and referral information, to members of the public or specific sub-groups of the public.
 The agency may have a policy that all persons telephoning the agency for information are classified as clients, albeit anonymous clients.

 The level of support or the amount of support given to a person by an agency can also be used to define them as a client or not.
 For example in the Supported Accommodation Assistance Program (SAAP) National data collection, clients are defined by either taking up an amount of time of an agency; being accommodated by an agency; or by entering an ongoing support relationship with an agency.

-Specialisation of: Person/group of persons Source and reference attributes Submitting organisation: Australian Institute of Health and Welfare Property attributes Identifying and definitional attributes Property: Social and emotional wellbeing health issues type Definition: A descriptor of the type of issues relating to mental health, cultural, spiritual and social wellbeing of both individuals, family and community in Indigenous communities.
+Specialisation of: Person/group of persons

+Source and reference attributes

+Submitting organisation: Australian Institute of Health and Welfare

+Property attributes

+Identifying and definitional attributes

+Property: Initial case plan date

+Definition: The day on which the first case plan was developed and agreed to by relevant

+parties.